shannonmoeller/spiff/README.md

 - `dir` `String` (default: `file.base`) Optional alternate directory in which to write a file.
 By default, files will be saved to their current `.path` value.
 - `options` `Object` Options for `fs.writeFile`.

-Generates a callback that accepts a [`Bside`](#bside) file and writes it to the disk, optionally in a different location.
+Generates a callback that accepts a [`Bside`](#bside) file and writes it to the file system, optionally in a different location.
 Returns the file so that you may continue iterating after writing.

 ## Bside